 When the economy recedes, you cannot afford to have your sales team be anything less than excellent.
 They must make the most of their time by following a dedicated sales process, and they must have the skills necessary to consult with buyers, negotiate effectively, and close business even in a slowed economy.

 The Bottom Line

 Times of uncertainty can actually be a wonderful opportunity, for the prepared, to strengthen their long-term competitive advantage by “building a moat” around their sales organization.

 As a key stakeholder in your organization, it’s your responsibility to ensure that your business is positioned as strong as possible for any sort of economic disruption.
 The first step of your preparation should be laying the foundation with exceptional selling skills.

-The IMPACT Selling system will equip your sales team with a process to follow and the skills they need to outsell the competition when the stakes are high.
+The Virtual Selling with Impact Training Program will equip your sales team with a process to follow and the skills they need to outsell the competition when the stakes are high.